glouppe/info8006-introduction-to-ai/lecture1.md

 # Performance, environment, actuators, sensors

-The characteristics of the performance measure, environment, action space and percepts dictate techniques for selecting rational actions.
+The characteristics of the performance measure, environment, action space and percepts dictate approaches for selecting rational actions.

-These characteristics are summarized as the **task environment**.
+They are summarized as the **task environment**.

 ## Example 1: a self-driving car
 - *performance measure*: safety, destination, legality, comfort, ...